Wolfhart Pannenberg: Life and career

 Pannenberg was born on 2 October 1928 in Stettin, Germany, now Szczecin, Poland.
 He was baptized as an infant into the Evangelical (Lutheran) Church, but otherwise had virtually no contact with the church in his early years.
 At about the age of sixteen, however, he had an intensely religious experience he later called his "light experience".
 Seeking to understand this experience, he began to search through the works of great philosophers and religious thinkers.
 A high school literature teacher who had been a part of the Confessing Church during the Second World War encouraged him to take a hard look at Christianity, which resulted in Pannenberg's "intellectual conversion", in which he concluded that Christianity was the best available religious option.
 This propelled him into his vocation as a theologian.

 Pannenberg studied in Berlin, Göttingen, Heidelberg, and Basel.
 In Basel, Pannenberg studied under Karl Barth.
 His doctoral thesis at Heidelberg was on Edmund Schlink's views on predestination in the works of Duns Scotus, which he submitted in 1953 and published a year later.
 His Habilitationsschrift in 1955 dealt with the relationship between analogy and revelation, especially the concept of analogy in the teaching of God's knowledge.

-Pannenberg was a professor on the faculties of several universities consistently, after 1958.
+After 1958, Pannenberg consistently served as a professor on the faculties of several universities.
 Between the years of 1958 and 1961 he was the Professor of Systematic Theology at the Kirchliche Hochschule Wuppertal.
-Between 1961 and 1968 he was a professor in Mainz.
-He has had several visiting professorships at the University of Chicago (1963), Harvard (1966), and at the Claremont School of Theology (1967), and since 1968 had been Professor of Systematic Theology at the University of Munich.
+Between 1961 and 1968, he was a professor in Mainz.
+He had several visiting professorships at the University of Chicago (1963), Harvard (1966), and at the Claremont School of Theology (1967), and since 1968 had been Professor of Systematic Theology at the University of Munich.
 He retired in 1993, and died at age 85 in 2014.

-Throughout his career Pannenberg remained a prolific writer.
+Throughout his career, Pannenberg remained a prolific writer.
 As of December 2008, his "publication page" on the University of Munich's website lists 645 academic publications to his name.